 This guide will show you how to use Blinkbox to find a film and watch it.

-Step 3: If you’d prefer to download a movie, you’ll have to join Blinkbox.
-Click Join at the top right of the screen to bring up a simple form that you have to complete, which includes choosing a password.
+Step 1: Go to the Blinkbox website.
+To download or watch a movie you will have to join Blinkbox.
+Click Sign up now at the top right of the screen to bring up a simple form that you have to complete, which includes choosing a password.
 Continue on each screen until you have completed the information and click Register.